thebiggive/donate-frontend/README.md

 donors' security.

 Browsers we expect to work fully with this app are all modern mobile & desktop browsers kept up to date, including extended support release cycles.
-Where we want to communicate specific brands that should work we are likely best off mirroring [Stripe's appendix](https://stripe.com/docs/js/appendix/supported_browsers) for Stripe.js, as we must depend on that library for donations.

-We no longer support any versions of Internet Explorer as Stripe dropped support from February 2022, meaning we cannot offer a meaningfully functional experience to IE donors.
+Specifically, we intended to support the browser versions referenced in [`.browserslistrc`](./.browserslistrc) which is used in the

-See [`.browserslistrc`](./.browserslistrc) for the specific instructions that tell the Angular build system what support is needed during builds.
+Angular build - but work is in progress to expand testing on older versions, check whether there are any additional versions we can and should support or versions we include in the list here where the site is not currently usable.

 ## Docker configuration